The cost of buying life insurance in your 50’s and 60’s is significantly more than buying life insurance in your 20’s and 30’s.

 - How long you need your life insurance to last for.

-If you need help figuring this out we are here to help.
+If you need help figuring this out I am here to help.

-Know that if you have health concerns and therefore have a medical history that is less than perfect, chances are high that we can still probably help you and find you a policy that would be work for you.
+Know that if you have health concerns and are concerned that your medical history that is less than perfect, chances are still high that I can help you secure affordable coverage.

-If you would like to receive a quote fill out the form or you can simply call us at 714-916-9723.
+If you would like to receive a quote fill out the form or you can simply call me a call.